tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 redirect_from:
 - /learnapidoc/pubapis_other_tool_options.html
 - /learnapidoc/pubapis_docs_as_code_tool_options.html
+- /learnapidoc/pubapis_other_openapi_parsers.html
 ---

 In the developer documentation space, you have many tool options for creating and publishing documentation, and there’s no clear industry standard.
 Different tools may better suit different environments, skill sets, products, and requirements.
 On this page, I've listed the most common authoring tools related to the developer documentation space.

-I've sorted these tools into three main groups:
+I've sorted these tools into several main groups:

 * **[Static site generators](#staticsitegenerators)**: Used to author content and build the web output.
 * **[Hosting and deployment options](#hostinganddeployment)**: Used to build, deploy, and host the web output.
 * **[CMS platforms (mostly headless CMSs)](#cmsplatforms)**: Provides an online GUI for authoring/publishing.
 In many cases, content is stored in plain text files and pulled in from GitHub.
+* **[Tools for reading the OpenAPI specification](#openapitools):** Used for reading and displaying content formatted according to the [OpenAPI specification](pubapis_openapi_tutorial_overview.html).

 Note that the tools below are particularly useful for writing and deploying the [non-reference content](docnonref.html) in your project.
-For tools that will read an [OpenAPI specification document](pubapis_swagger_intro.html) and generate interactive reference documentation, see [Other tools to parse and display OpenAPI specs](pubapis_other_openapi_parsers.html).
+For tools that will read an [OpenAPI specification document](pubapis_swagger_intro.html) and generate interactive reference documentation, see [Other tools to parse and display OpenAPI specs](pubapis_docs_as_code_tool_options.html).

 {: .note}
 As explained in [Docs-as-code tools](pubapis_docs_as_code.html), I'm primarily focusing on static site generators and hosting/deployment options rather than traditional help authoring tools (HATs).
 See [Why focus on publishing API docs?](pubapis_overview.html#why-focus-on-publishing-api-docs) for more background.